anicacancar/Arduino-Obstacle-Avoiding-Robot-controlled-by-voice/README.md

 If in this state obstacle is detected robot will start execution of obstacle avoiding algorithm.

-# Obstacle avoiding algorthm
+# Obstacle avoiding algorithm

-This robot provides avoiding servel types of obstacles.
-His main goal is to follow initial route while avoiding obstacle.
-He follows one egde of obstacle with ultrasonic sensor.
-When robot realizes that he passed one side of obstacle, he turns to the certain side and starts to follow that side of obstacle.
+This robot provides avoiding several types of obstacles.
+His main goal is to follow the initial route while avoiding the obstacle.
+He follows one edge of the obstacle with an ultrasonic sensor.
+When the robot realizes that he passed one side of the obstacle, he turns to a certain side he which he thinks is better and starts to follow that side of the obstacle.
 When that side is passed he considers that the obstacle has been passed and returns to the old trajectory.

 This robot has the ability to:

 1. If an obstacle is limited and the robot can go on the left or right side, he will avoid that obstacle
 2. If the robot gets new command while avoiding an obstacle, the command will have a higher priority
 3. Robot can detect tunnel-type obstacles, in that case, he stops and waits for the new command
-4. Robot has the ability to detect walls
+4. Robot can detect walls
 5. Robot can avoid more obstacles during the same trajectory

-For more details you can check my report in files above.
+For more details, you can check my report in the files above.